maozblan/unfinished-game-project/README.md

 hello hello, this is an "unfinished" game project for CMPM179

-- to insert dialogue please refer to data.json for reference
+- please insert your game text into `src/game.json`
 - there will be modifers for choices and links added later...

 # how to use